perigalacticon/RocketTracker_Project/README.md

 RadioHead/RH_ASK,
 SPI

 I got about 110m range maximum on flat ground but it started dropping out frequently around 100m.
+I am now going to try upgrading to a small ESP32 module and LORA radios, adding an accelerometer.

 See the RocketTracker library for the python app with map GPS location plotting.